 More information about current service learning and advocacy projects as well as the process for establishing new projects can be found on the Service-Learning and Advocacy Canvas page.
-Students may also contact Leonora Clarke (clarkel@uw.edu), the Service Learning Manager with questions.
+Students may also contact Leonora Clarke, the Service Learning Manager with questions.